ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConAtHome.md

 - Not talking about hierarchy
 - Because we don't have one - each project is separate
-- We each volunteer with same powers (and superpowers in a PMC)
+- We each volunteer with same powers
 - Your PMC doesn't care what your dayjob role is

 ???